Calling a Sample External Object (SQL)

 Now that you have successfully created your External Object and registered it to m-Power, the final step to complete is calling your object at the application level.
 Since the purpose of this application is to delete records from the child table when the matching record is removed from the parent table, the ideal way to call this object would be from a Maintenance application.
 The idea here is to let the Maintenance application delete the one parent record, then call your object to delete all necessary child records.

-After selecting all necessary fields for your maintenance application, click the "External Objects" icon within the "Optional Specs" column from within the "Application Menu".
+After selecting all necessary fields for your maintenance application, click the "External Objects" icon within the "2.
+Additional Options" tab.
 Select the newly created object from the "Select an object" drop-down.
 Next, select the After Delete (*AFTERDEL) location from the "Select a Location" drop-down.
 The reason for using the After Delete location is because we only want the object to be called when a record is deleted from your main application.
 If a record is added or updated, your application will not be run.
 Finally, map the correct parameter for the Order #.
 When complete, your screen should resemble the screenshot listed below:

 Compile and run your application.
 When you delete a record from your Maintenance application, any records that match in your child table (based on the parameter passed to the External Object) will also be deleted.

 - When an External Object is called, your Web application gives all control to the object.
 Only after the object has completed will control return back to the end-user.
 For example, if an External Object takes 20 seconds to run, as soon as the user clicks "Accept" to initiate the Object, the user's cursor will turn into a "Waiting" state until the object has finished running.
 Once completed, the program will finish running.

 - External Objects are run in order, based on the External Object locations.
 External objects called at the same location will be called in the order they were defined to the application.
 More information about External Object locations can be found here.